 For any buildup of old stains on your deck, you'll need to use a stain stripper.
 These chemicals are more caustic so please follow the directions carefully.
 They can remove most old stains in a single application.

 For any small spots of stain that don't come off during the cleaning process, try using a palm-type sander.
 This removes stains easily once the deck has dried.
 Any old spots will show through your new coat of stain so don’t cut corners on this step.

 Allow Ample Drying Time

-At this point, some will contact your local Mr. Handyman or call (877) 256-3376 to complete your deck building or staining job while you make plans to do something else with your free time.
+At this point, some will contact your local Mr. Handyman or call to complete your deck building or staining job while you make plans to do something else in your free time.